dbierer/php-class-notes/php-ii-may-2023.md

   * Look for `public function __call($method,$params)`

 ## Homework
+for Fri 12 May 2023
+* Lab: Validate an Email Address

 For Wed 10 May 2023
 * Lab: Traits
 * Lab: Prepared Statements